Famicoman/personal/til/openbsd/doas-configuration.md

 permit keepenv :wheel
 ```

-If your target user is not in the `wheel` group, add them:
+If your target user is not in the `wheel` group, add them.
+As of OpenBSD 6.4, it looks like the primary user created during installation (if any) is already in `wheel`.

 ```
-# pw user  mod  famicoman -G wheel
+# usermod -G famicoman wheel
 ```

 Or check with `groups` to make sure they are there: